This page refers to adult autism diagnosis; if you’re looking for the process behind getting a diagnosis for your child, check here.

 Autism is not just for children and while we have many diagnosed adults within the AsIAm Community we do receive requests from many more asking about getting an adult diagnosis.
 In the last few decades our understanding of autism has advanced far beyond its original definition.

 Dr. Leo Kanner, who first coined the term in 1943, primarily saw it as a childhood psychosis.
 We now know this to be untrue; in fact the very first child Kanner diagnosed, Donald Triplett, is still alive today!
 Increasing numbers of adults are now seeking a diagnosis.
+In fact, adults often pursue a diagnosis after recognizing familiar traits in their own autistic children.
 However, this manner of thinking persists and many GPs may hesitate to grant a referral to someone over the age of 18.
 Nevertheless, it is worth persisting to receive a diagnosis.

 Why should I get an autism diagnosis as an adult?